 - Noodles- You can eat Salmon with cooked noodles as well.
 Just cook the noodle separately and omit the curry powder from this recipe.

 Want to cook another recipe in under 30 minutes?
-Check our vegan vegetable soup here.
+Check out our vegan vegetable soup here.

 You can also make this recipe in under 15 minutes if you have the baked salmon ready and the curry paste ready in the refrigerator.
 When we have leftover salmon and rice, the curry is the easiest healthy meal to whip up.